Maj. Gen. J. Gary Cooper, USMC

-General Cooper is a native of Mobile, Alabama.
-He received his B.S. degree in Finance from the University of Notre Dame and was commissioned a Second Lieutenant in the Marine Corps upon graduation in June, 1958.
-Following graduation from The Basic School, he initially reported for duty with the 1st Marine Brigade in Hawaii..
-General Cooper served on active duty for 12 years, commanding a number of units, including the Marine Detachment aboard the Guided Missile Cruiser Chicago.
-In 1967, he became the first black officer in the Marine Corps to lead an infantry company into combat which is noted in the historical calendar of the Corps.
+Maj.
+Gen. J. Gary Cooper is a native of Mobile.
+In 1958, he received a degree in finance from the University of Notre Dame and was commissioned a second lieutenant in the Marine Corps.
+Following graduation from The Basic School, he reported for duty with the 1st Marine Brigade in Hawaii.
+Cooper served on active duty for twelve years, commanding a number of units including the Marine Detachment aboard the guided missile cruiser U.S.S.
+Chicago.
+While serving in Vietnam in 1967, he became the first Black officer in the Marine Corps to lead an infantry company into combat.

-In Vietnam, General Cooper earned a number of decorations for heroism including the Bronze Star, two Purple Hearts for wounds received in ground action, and the Vietnamese Cross of Gallantry three times.
+In Vietnam, Cooper earned a number of decorations for heroism, including the Bronze Star, two Purple Hearts for wounds received in ground action, and the Vietnam Cross of Gallantry three times.
 His other military decorations include the Distinguished Service Medal and the Legion of Merit.

-He joined the Individual Ready Reserve in January, 1970.
-As a reservist, he has commanded the 13th Force Reconnaissance Company in Mobile, the 4th Battalion, 14th Marines, 4th Marine Division and a number of other mobilization assignments including Commanding General, Marine Corps Base, Camp Lejeune, N.C.
+Cooper joined the Individual Ready Reserve in January 1970.
+As a reservist, he commanded the 13th Force Reconnaissance Company in Mobile and a number of other mobilization assignments, including Commanding General, Marine Corps Base, Camp Lejeune, N.C.
 In 1988, he was promoted to Major General and returned to active duty as Director of Personnel, Headquarters, United States Marine Corps.
 He retired from the Corps in 1996.

-In 1974, General Cooper was elected to the Alabama House of Representatives.
-He was one of the first African Americans since the Reconstruction era elected to the Legislature from south Alabama.
-He was reelected in 1978 but resigned to serve in the Governor’s Cabinet as Commissioner of the Alabama Department of Human Resources.
-In this Cabinet position, Commissioner Cooper managed a staff of over 4,000 and the largest agency budget in the State of Alabama.
+Cooper won election to the Alabama House of Representatives in 1974.
+He was one of the first African Americans since Reconstruction elected to the legislature from south Alabama.
+He was reelected in 1978 but resigned to serve in the Governor’s cabinet as commissioner of the Alabama Department of Human Resources.
+In this position, Cooper managed a staff of over four thousand and the largest agency budget in state government.

-President George H. W. Bush appointed him in 1989 to be the Assistant Secretary of the Air Force for Manpower, Reserve Affairs, Installations and Environment and he served throughout the Bush administration.
+In 1989, Pres.
+George H. W. Bush appointed Cooper Assistant Secretary of the Air Force.
+He served in this position throughout the Bush administration.

-In 1994, President Bill Clinton selected him to be Ambassador to Jamaica, a position he held until December, 1997.
+In 1990, Troy University awarded Cooper the honorary Doctor of Laws degree.
+In 1994, Pres.
+Bill Clinton appointed him Ambassador to Jamaica, a position he held until December 1997.

-General Cooper serves as Chairman of CNB Bancorp, Inc. He serves on the Boards of, The Community Foundation of South Alabama, and American Friends of Jamaica.
-He previously served on the Board of Directors of Commonwealth National Bank as Chairman, which is the first minority owned National Bank in Alabama, U.S. Steel, PNC Financial Services, Gen Corp., Protective Life and Air University Board of Visitors.
+Cooper currently serves as chairman of CNB Bancorp, Inc. and serves on the board of the American Friends of Jamaica.
+He previously served as chairman of the board of directors of Commonwealth National Bank, the first minority-owned national bank in Alabama, and on the boards of U.S. Steel, PNC Financial Services, Protective Life, and the Air University Board of Visitors.